danielaspin/InterferenceAnalysisRadioComm/README.md

 ### calculate_histogram(X, res)

 **Description:**
-Returns the PMF matrix from the data vector 'X' with the specified resolution 'res'.
+Returns the PMF matrix from the data vector `X` with the specified resolution `res`.

 **Syntax:**
 ```matlab